fullstack-hy2020/fullstack-hy2020.github.io/src/content/11/en/part11b.md

           node-version: '12.x' // highlight-line
 ```

-As we can see, the [with](https://docs.github.com/en/free-pro-team@latest/actions/reference/workflow-syntax-for-github-actions#jobsjob_idstepswith) keyword is used to give a "parameter" to a specific action.
+As we can see, the [with](https://docs.github.com/en/free-pro-team@latest/actions/reference/workflow-syntax-for-github-actions#jobsjob_idstepswith) keyword is used to give a "parameter" to the action.
 Here the parameter specifies the version of Node.js we want to use.

 Lastly, the dependencies of the application must be installed.
 Just like on your own machine we execute <code>npm install</code>.
 The steps in the job should now look something like